Telefonica/mistica-android/UPGRADING.md

 We should start migrating the links from Button to MisticaButton when not using compose as the latest one adds the ability to set a chevron.
 Watch out that the new app:style attribute is needed to set the button style (with LINK / LINK_INVERSE for links).

-When this new compose wrapper is used on dialogs the ViewTreeLifecycle should be provided.
+When this new compose wrapper is used on dialogs the ViewTreeLifecycle should be provided (see initViewTreeOwners() in Sheet.kt).